publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch55/schI/m__us_usc_t49_s5505.md

             (A) coordinate the research, education, and technology transfer activities carried out by grant recipients under this section; and

-            (B) disseminate the results of that research through the establishment and operation of an information clearinghouse.
+            (B) disseminate the results of that research through the establishment and operation of a publicly accessible online information clearinghouse.

         (2)  __Annual review and evaluation__  __.—__

-        Not less frequently than annually, and consistent with the plan developed under [section 508 of title 23][/us/usc/t23/s508], the Secretary shall—
+        Not less frequently than annually, and consistent with the plan developed under section 6503, the Secretary shall—

             (A) review and evaluate the programs carried out under this section by grant recipients; and

-            (B) submit to the Committees on Transportation and Infrastructure and Science, Space, and Technology of the House of Representatives and the Committee on Environment and Public Works of the Senate a report describing that review and evaluation.
+            (B) submit to the Committees on Transportation and Infrastructure and Science, Space, and Technology of the House of Representatives and the Committees on Environment and Public Works and Commerce, Science, and Transportation of the Senate a report describing that review and evaluation.

         (3)  __Program evaluation and oversight__  __.—__

-        For each of fiscal years 2013 and 2014, the Secretary shall expend not more than 1½ percent of the amounts made available to the Secretary to carry out this section for any coordination, evaluation, and oversight activities of the Secretary under this section.
+        For each of fiscal years 2016 through 2020, the Secretary shall expend not more than 1 and a half percent of the amounts made available to the Secretary to carry out this section for any coordination, evaluation, and oversight activities of the Secretary under this section.

     (e)  __Limitation on Availability of Amounts__  __.—__

-    Amounts made available to the Secretary to carry out this section shall remain available for obligation by the Secretary for a period of 3 years after the last day of the fiscal year for which the amounts are appropriated.
+    Amounts made available to the Secretary to carry out this section shall remain available for obligation by the Secretary for a period of 3 years after the last day of the fiscal year for which the amounts are authorized.

     (f)  __Information Collection__  __.—__

     Any survey, questionnaire, or interview that the Secretary determines to be necessary to carry out reporting requirements relating to any program assessment or evaluation activity under this section, including customer satisfaction assessments, shall not be subject to chapter 35 of title 44.

 (Added and amended [Pub.
 L. 105–178, title V, § 5110(a)][/us/pl/105/178/s5110/a], (d), June 9, 1998, [112 Stat.
 441][/us/stat/112/441]; [Pub.
 L. 105–206, title IX, § 9011(d)][/us/pl/105/206/s9011/d], July 22, 1998, [112 Stat.
 863][/us/stat/112/863]; [Pub.
 L. 109–59, title V, § 5401(a)][/us/pl/109/59/s5401/a], Aug.
 10, 2005, [119 Stat.
 1814][/us/stat/119/1814]; [Pub.
 L. 112–141, div.
 E, title II, § 52009(a)][/us/pl/112/141/s52009/a], July 6, 2012, [126 Stat.
-882][/us/stat/126/882].)
+882][/us/stat/126/882]; [Pub.
+L. 114–94, div.
+A, title VI, § 6016][/us/pl/114/94/s6016], Dec.
+4, 2015, [129 Stat.
+1571][/us/stat/129/1571].)

  __References in Text__

-    The date of enactment of the Transportation Research and Innovative Technology Act of 2012, referred to in subsec. (c)(1), is the date of enactment of div.
-E of [Pub.
-L. 112–141][/us/pl/112/141], which was approved July 6, 2012.
+    The date of enactment of this section, referred to in subsec. (c)(1), probably means the date of enactment of [Pub.
+L. 114–94][/us/pl/114/94], which amended this section generally and was approved Dec.
+4, 2015.

  __Amendments__

+    2015—[Pub.
+L. 114–94][/us/pl/114/94] amended section generally.
+Prior to amendment, section related to the university transportation centers program.

     2012—[Pub.
 L. 112–141][/us/pl/112/141] amended section generally.
 Prior to amendment, section related to national university transportation centers.